JV-Vigneesh/Evaluating-and-Mitigating-Bias-in-a-Loan-Approval-Model/README.md

-# 🔍 Fairness Evaluation and Bias Mitigation in Loan Approval Prediction
+# 🔍 Evaluating and Mitigating Bias in a Loan Approval Model

 This project analyzes and mitigates potential biases in a machine learning model used for predicting loan approvals.
 It focuses on evaluating the ethical implications of automated decision-making systems and improving fairness across sensitive attributes — particularly **gender**.